 Creating site-specific art within a non-traditional art space like a school, teaches habits of mind (see: Eisner, 2002) such as flexible purposing and thinking outside of the box (in this case, outside the ‘white box’ or cube that is indicative of institutional art spaces).
 Installation art in particular is often rhizomatic, meaning that it can grow organically in a multitude of directions.
 The artist is guided by the art making process rather than a fixed result.
 Creating an installation requires reflective thinking, which is performed by exercising cognitive, social and emotional actions throughout the development of the piece.
 This is evident in the PAVE students’ collaborative efforts.
 Working as a group to realize their #lightpaintings, meant that they had to communicate well and collectively figure out new methods for making their artworks when initial concepts proved to be unsuccessful.

-Displaying art outside of the gallery or museum, places it in a common environment meant be shared by everyone, no matter what a person’s prior knowledge about art may be.
+Displaying art outside of the gallery or museum, places it in a common environment meant to be shared by everyone, no matter what a person’s prior knowledge about art may be.
 The more accessible art is to us, the more confident we become in interacting with it.
 John Dewey (1938), stated that knowledge is formed by giving meaning to the sensory experiences that surround us.
 We learn when we take notice of sensory information (qualities) that are present in our environment and are able to attach language to these experiences.
 In assigning vocabulary to these qualities, we store them for later recall and sort them into categories so we can see connections between that particular experience and other experiences.
-Since the act of simply living automatically causes us to experience sensory information we are often oblivious to it.
-It is only when we act upon, assign feelings and react to the information that we form a learning experience (Zucker, 2019).
+Since the act of living automatically causes us to experience sensory information, we are often oblivious to it.
+It is when we act upon, assign feelings and react to the information that we form a learning experience (Zucker, 2019).

 Art’s symbolic impact is dependent upon the interpersonal relationship between the artist, the materials and the viewer.
 Each viewer brings their own social, emotional and cognitive experiences to the work, which extends the work’s meaning and significance.
 Works of art are synonymous with the lived experiences of the creators and viewers, and therefore are in flux just like the events and scenes of our daily lives (Dewey, 1934).

-The crux of a good art educational curricula is a combination of creating, responding, presenting and connecting artwork to the culture at large.
+The crux of a good art educational curriculum is a combination of creating, responding, presenting and connecting artwork to the culture at large.
 New Rochelle’s PAVE program ensures that students go from being proficient to advanced performers who are confident and bold visual conveyors and communicators.
 Having their work displayed for their peers to engage with is efficacious for the student artists.
 They have not only created a beautiful new set of sensory experiences in their school, but provided their classmates with ample opportunities to embrace art in their everyday lives.

 today, I am… is on view at The Museum of Arts and Culture through February 14, 2020.